 Interface attribute Before upgrade (SteelHead) After upgrade (SteelHead SD) Appliance management SteelHead Management Console SCM Primary port interface SteelHead management via the SCC or SteelHead Management Console.
 DHCP or statically configured.
-The virtual SteelHead instance within the SteelHead SD does not have control of the physical network ports except for the Primary interface.
-The primary port is used for management of the virtual SteelHead on SteelHead SD using the SCC or SteelHead Management Console.
+The virtual SteelHead instance within the SteelHead SD does not have control of the physical network ports except for the primary interface.
+J. J The primary port is used for management of the virtual SteelHead on SteelHead SD using the SCC or SteelHead Management Console.
 DHCP or statically configured using the SteelHead SD Management Console.
 The primary IP address can be acquired using DHCP from the SteelConnect DHCP service.
 You must cable the primary back to a LAN port using a switch.
-In a deployments where data store synchronization is used between two adjacent SteelHead appliances, the primary interface must be used for the data synchronization of traffic.
+In a deployment where data store synchronization is used between two adjacent SteelHead appliances, the primary interface must be used for the data synchronization of traffic.
 Auxiliary (AUX) port interface Backup management port.
-The AUX port can be used as an additional WAN uplink on SteelHead SD.
-The AUX port is also the dedicated port for SteelHead SD HA deployments.
-The AUX port is not available for data store synchronization between two adjacent SteelHead appliances, the primary interface must be used for the synchronization traffic.
+The AUX port can be used as an additional WAN uplink.
+An SHSD appliance with WAN optimization enabled has a virtual SteelHead instance running inside the SHSD appliance.
+Any traffic that is optimized is sent out through any of the WAN interfaces, including the AUX interface, if it has been configured for that purpose.
+The AUX port is also the dedicated port for SteelHead SD high-availability deployments.
+If you two SteelHead SD appliances in HA mode, then the AUX port must be used for the interconnection so it will not be available as an additional WAN uplink.
+In SteelConnect 2.12, you can configure an HA LAN-side standby uplink in case the AUX port goes down.
+For details, see the SteelHead SD User Guide.
+The AUX port is not available for data store synchronization between two adjacent SteelHead appliances.
+The primary interface must be used for the synchronization traffic.
 In-path management Management through the SCC or SteelHead Management Console.
 Management of the vSH through the in-path management interface must be reconfigured.

-In-path interface Typically one or two SteelHead in-path interfaces are configured (for example, internet and MPLS) over physical LAN and WAN pairs.
+Interface attribute Before upgrade (SteelHead) After upgrade (SteelHead SD) In-path interface Typically one or two SteelHead in-path interfaces are configured (for example, internet and MPLS) over physical LAN and WAN pairs.
 The inpath0_0 interface must be reconfigured after upgrade.
 SCC hosting Typically, in the data center and used to manage remote SteelHeads using MPLS paths.
-The virtual SteelHead on SteelHead SD will continue to be managed via SCC over MPLS path.
+The virtual SteelHead on SteelHead SD will continue to be managed via SCC over an MPLS path.
 Internet connectivity options Local breakout or through MPLS from headquarters site.
-Internet breakout options must be configured appropriately in SCM.
+SteelConnect 2.12 supports LAN-side internet breakout on SteelHead SD appliances.
 Baseboard Management Controller (BMC) Available to remotely power the appliance off and on.
-For SteelHead SD 2.0, this port is unavailable.
+For SteelConnect 2.12, this port is unavailable.